Request Assessment

 When it comes to building mature data maps in HubSpot, the possibilities are endless.
 HubSpot's advanced mapping feature allows users to create connections between different datasets and attributes easily.
 In addition to customizing elements such as relationships and hierarchies, marketeers can also add in custom fields from third-party applications like Salesforce and Marketo.

-Every business is different and crosses multiple niches; as such, creating custom maps tailored to your business’s individual needs can make all the difference when acquiring valuable insights.
-With these tips in mind, exploring customer behavior by creating mapped visualizations within HubSpot can be easy and fun!
+Every business is different and crosses multiple niches; as such, creating custom maps tailored to your individual needs can make all the difference when acquiring valuable insights.
+With these tips in mind, exploring customer behavior by creating mapped visualizations within HubSpot can be a game-changer for your teams.

 Key Considerations for Setting Up Your Dashboard